4ait/bin_struct/README.md

 General structure will help in future to implement and optimize more features required for more complex products.

+Next most desired feature for me is typesafe layer.
+I'm waiting for types to be implemented into elixir and code editors and i will implement it into this library.

 ---

 ## Development